Dirac neutrinos and gauged lepton number: Summary and conclusions

 \acknowledgments

-AECH is supported by ANID-Chile FONDECYT 1241855, ANID – Millennium Science Initiative Program $ICN2019\_044$ and ANID PIA/APOYO AFB230003.
-SK is supported by by ANID-Chile FONDECYT 1230160, Milenio-ANID-ICN2019$\_$044.
-EP is supported by DGAPA UNAM grant PAPIIT-IN111625 and Fundaci\'on Marcos Moshinsky.
+A.E.C.H. is supported by ANID-Chile FONDECYT 1261103, 1241855, ANID – Millennium Science Initiative Program $ICN2019\_044$, ANID CCTVal CIA250027 and ICTP through the Associates Programme (2026-2031).
+S.K. is supported by by ANID-Chile FONDECYT 1230160, Milenio-ANID-ICN2019$\_$044.
+E.P. is supported by DGAPA UNAM Grant No. PAPIIT-IN111625 and Fundaci\'on Marcos Moshinsky.
 The relic abundance and direct detection constraints were calculated using the micrOMEGAS package \cite{Alguero:2023zol} at GuaCAL (Guanajuato Computational Astroparticle Lab).

-\section{Anomaly Cancellation}
+\section{ANOMALY CANCELLATION}

-In this Appendix we explicitly show how the potential anomalies from gauged lepton number vanish with the inclusion of the extra fields: \begin{itemize} \item $[SU(2)_W]^2U(1)_L$
+In this Appendix we explicitly show how the potential anomalies from gauged lepton number vanish with the inclusion of the extra fields \begin{itemize} \item $[SU(2)_W]^2U(1)_L$

 \item $[U(1)_L]^3$

 \item $[\text{Grav}]^2U(1)_L$

 \item $[U(1)_Y]^2U(1)_L$